The Plan for Attack: SMEs Should Assess Security Risks, Conduct Cyber Drills

 The first step is determining ‘What is our risk tolerance?’.
 Understand what’s most important to protect, determine where that is in the business.
 Identify the specific risks related to that information, and the specific business processes – or people – at risk.
 Then, build your cyber programs accordingly.
 It’s one way to prioritize needed cybersecurity controls and investments.

-Risk assessments should identify both evolving external threats and internal dangers across the entire business, including those that may come through employees or contractors who may—unintentionally or not – create vulnerabilities.
+Risk assessments should identify both evolving external threats and internal dangers across the entire business, including those that may come through employees or third party contractors who may—unintentionally or not – create vulnerabilities.

 Most companies are IT-dependent across their operations, so a cyber event can impact all aspects of the business.
 The risk assessment is like a business continuity plan in that it should treat cyber disruptions as not just an IT issue, but an organizational one.
 Risk mitigation identifies how the company should respond overall, not just from the tech perspective.